-C. Tenant HVAC after-hours override system

-Tenant's Contractor shall create capability for Tenant to override HVAC to occupied mode during unoccupied schedules.
+- D. Tenant HVAC after-hours override system - Tenant's Contractor shall create means for Tenant to override HVAC to occupied mode during unoccupied schedules.
 Override condition shall only be activated during unoccupied times.
 Override condition will drive air terminal units in a zone group into occupied mode.
-Control system will automatically operate associated Base Building HVAC equipment.
+Control system will automatically operate associated Base Building HVAC equipment. - a.

-- a.
 Override condition shall last for period of 2 hours. - b.
 Tenant shall have ability to deactivate override condition (return to unoccupied mode) following 30 minutes of continuous operation of override condition.
-If Tenant occupant attempts to deactivate override condition in less than 30 minutes; override condition will remain active until there has been 30 minutes of continuous operation. - 2.
+If Tenant occupant attempts to deactivate override condition in less than 30 minutes; override condition will remain active until there has been 30 minutes of continuous operation. - c.
+When mechanical cooling is needed; 3 (adj) adjacent floors will be driven to Occupied mode. - d.
+This functionality shall be disabled by typical means following functional testing by CxA. - 2.
 To enable/activate override condition: - a.
 Override via push button on BMS zone temperature sensor; or - b.
-Override via push buttons tied to BMS that are strategically located throughout Tenant Suite. - 1) Strategically located push buttons shall be labeled to identify floor area served. - 3.
-Override "zones" shall be broken out by Tenant on floor; as a zone group. - 4.
-The BMS sub-contractor shall provide for tracking of override conditions - a.
+Override via push buttons tied to BMS that are strategically located throughout Tenant Suite. - Strategically located push buttons shall be labeled to identify floor area served. - 3.
+Override "zones" shall be broken out by Tenant on floor, as a zone group. - 4.
+The BMS sub-contractor shall provide for tracking of override conditions when override is initiated manually or scheduled. - a.
 BMS to provide date/time stamp when each override condition is activated. - b.
 BMS to track means that activated and deactivated each override condition. - c.
 BMS to provide date/time stamp when each override condition is deactivated. - d.
 BMS shall track associated Base Building HVAC equipment VFD kWh data; for the purpose of Tenant bill-back for after-hours HVAC. - e.
-BMS shall provide override condition report functionality, and Tenant's Contractor shall demonstrate reporting ability; as required by Landlord. - D. Demand Response mode of Operation: - 1.
-The BMS sub-contractor shall provide capability of global (excluding critical 24/7 areas) zone set point changes based on three (3) levels of Demand Response. - a.
-Level I - 1) Decrease heating set point by 1°F - 2) Increase cooling set point by 1°F - b.
-Level II - Decrease heating set point by 2°F - 2) Increase cooling set point by 2°F
+BMS shall provide override condition report functionality, and Tenant's Contractor shall demonstrate reporting ability as required by Landlord. - E. Demand Response mode of Operation:

+- 1. The BMS sub-contractor shall provide capability of global (excluding critical 24/7 areas) zone set point changes based on three (3) levels of Demand Response.

+- a.
+Level I

+- 1) Decrease heating set point by 1°F

+- 2) Increase cooling set point by 1°F

+- b.
+Level II

+- 1) Decrease heating set point by 2°F

+- 2) Increase cooling set point by 2°F

 - c.
+Level III

-Level III - 1) Decrease heating set point by 4°F - 2) Increase cooling set point by 4°F - The BMS sub-contractor shall provide capability to control supply-air set point such that a non-resetting supply-air set point will be established to avoid "bounce back" during Demand Response activities. - 3.
-Start and stop of Demand Response mode shall be schedule based. - a.
-Schedule shall be adjustable by the Operator. - Associated BMS graphic pages shall identify if Demand Response mode is active or inactive.
-If Demand Response mode is active; level of Demand Response mode shall be displayed. - 5.
-Operator shall have capability to turn OFF ability for Demand Response mode on an individual zone basis. - 6.
-A Sequence of Operation for Demand Response mode shall be submitted to Landlord for review and approval.
+- 1) Decrease heating set point by 4°F

+- 2) Increase cooling set point by 4°F

+- The BMS sub-contractor shall provide capability to control supply-air set point such that a non-resetting supply-air set point will be established to avoid "bounce back" during Demand Response activities.

+- 3. Start and stop of Demand Response mode shall be schedule based.

+- a.
+Schedule shall be adjustable by the Operator.

+- Associated BMS graphic pages shall identify if Demand Response mode is active or inactive.
+If Demand Response mode is active; level of Demand Response mode shall be displayed.

+- 5. Operator shall have capability to turn OFF ability for Demand Response mode on an individual zone basis.

+- 6. A Sequence of Operation for Demand Response mode shall be submitted to Landlord for review and approval.